-Touted as the newest and one of the fastest-growing wine trails in New York state, the Niagara Wine Trail is on its way to becoming the “Napa Valley of the East.”
-In fact, the area reminded us of how Napa Valley and Sonoma Valley used to be years ago (in the early 70s) before they both became world-class wine and tourist destinations (crowded and expensive).
+The Niagara Wine Trail is touted as the newest and one of the fastest-growing wine trails in New York state.
+It’s on its way to becoming the “Napa Valley of the East.”
+The area reminded us of how Napa Valley and Sonoma Valley used to be years ago, in the early 70s.
+That was before they both became crowded and expensive world-class wine and tourist destinations.
 What better time than now to visit the Niagara Wine Trail.

-The area is also famous for Niagara Icewine (a sweet after-dinner wine).
+The area is also famous for Niagara Icewine, a sweet after-dinner wine.
 Over 90% of Canada’s Icewine is produced by Niagara vintners.
-It’s a little too sweet for our taste (we prefer dry red and white wines).
+It’s a little too sweet for our taste.
+We prefer dry red and white wines.
 However, it is popular with locals and tourists alike.
 Be sure to have a taste and judge for yourself.
 Cheers!